 Protecting Our Eyes From Germs

-It’s especially important to keep fingernails trimmed to prevent the transfer of germs to our eyes.
+It’s especially important to keep fingernails trimmed to prevent the transfer of germs to your eyes.
 All kinds of germs and debris collect under them from everything else we touch throughout the day, and it is almost impossible to clean them well enough when they’re long.
 In fact, germs collecting under fingernails is the main reason medical professionals wear gloves when interacting with patients!
 This goes for fake nails just as much as natural ones.

 Worried About An Eye Infection?
 Let Us Know!